Caterpillar Class 2017-18

 It is helpful if all the items are named.
 Pencil cases also need to fit into the children’s drawers, so they should not be too big.

 In Caterpillar Class we aim for high standards in the presentation of our written work.
-As such pen licences are only issued when that standard has been attained and sustained throughout the curriculum.
-Although some children can find it harder than others to begin with, we expect that all children will be awarded their pen licence before they leave Caterpillar Class.
-You can support your child by practising joined-up handwriting at home with a pencil.
-They must know how to join any letter to another and do this as a matter of course in their writing to gain a pen license.
+As such, pen licences are only issued when that standard has been attained and sustained throughout the curriculum.
+We will be doing weekly handwriting sessions in class, however you can support your child by helping them to practise their joined-up handwriting at home with a pencil.
+They must know how to join any letter to another and do this as a matter of course in their writing to gain a pen licence.

 Religious Education and Ethos